Mordvins: National representative bodies

-At the end of the 1980s Pirguzh Kshumantsian’, human rights defender, and Mariz’ Kemal, poetess, became leaders of Erzyan national movement.
-They revived the tradition of Raskeń Ozks (erz.
-Family Prayer).
-5 days before the very first Raskeń Ozks Kshumantsian’, as main organizer of the event, was arrested by Russian authorities.
-Police forced him to abandon the realization of Prayer, however, he refused to comply with the demands.
-In 1999 Pirguzh Kshumantsian’ was elected as the first Inyazor (chief elder) in the newest history of Erzyan people.
-He held this position up to 2019.

-Mariz’ Kemal adhered to the principle of "Kavto keĺť - kavto raśkeť" (erz.
-"Two languages - two nations"), that denied the existence of the single Mordovian nation as the combination of sub-ethnic groups, namely Erzya and Moksha.
-National life in the Republic of Mordovia began to draw down with the installation of Vladimir Putin’s rule.
-The new president of Russia considered national republics and native peoples as “enemies inside”.

-May 1, 2020 Atyan’ Ezem (erz.
-Elders’ Council) approved new system of national representative bodies.
+On 1 May 2020 the Aťań Eźem approved new system of national representative bodies.
 Statute on creation and functioning of national representative bodies of Erzya people consists of six chapters, describing aims and tasks of Erzya national movement, its governing bodies, their plenary powers and structure.
 According to the document, national movement directed by Promks – convention of delegates from Erzya political parties and public organizations.
-Convention forms Atyan’ Ezem, that is operative between Promks sessions and elects Inyazor (Chief Elder), who presents Erzya people and speaks on behalf of all the nation.
-In the event that there are any legal limitations for creation and operation of national parties (such prohibition exists in Russian Federation nowadays), then plenary powers of Promks are carried by Atyan’ Ezem.
-The main objective of Promks, Atyan’ Ezem and Inyazor, is to provide and defend national, political, economic and cultural rights of Erzya, including right to national self-determination within national Erzya territories.
+Convention forms Aťań Eźem, that is operative between Promks sessions and elects Inyazor, who presents Erzya people and speaks on behalf of all the nation.
+In the event that there are any legal limitations for creation and operation of national parties (such prohibition exists in Russian Federation nowadays), then plenary powers of Promks are carried by Aťań Eźem.
+The main objective of Promks, Aťań Eźem and Inyazor, is to provide and defend national, political, economic and cultural rights of Erzya, including right to national self-determination within national Erzya territories.